-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with the health care team about the possible side effects of your child’s specific treatment plan and supportive care options.
-Be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem during and after treatment so it is addressed as quickly as possible.
+Before treatment begins, talk with the health care team about the possible side effects of your child’s specific treatment plan and palliative care options.
+Be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem during and after treatment so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Chance of the tumor coming back or worsening

 When the tumor cannot be seen on an MRI scan, this is called having “no evidence of disease” or NED.
 The uncertainty of whether the tumor will come back causes many patients and families to feel worried or anxious.
 While the chance of the tumor coming back may be low, it is important to talk with your child’s doctor about the possibility of the tumor returning.
 Understanding your child’s risk of recurrence and the treatment options may help you and your family feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.